SAP-samples/digital-manufacturing-extension-samples/bootcampdocs/Exercise2.1.md

 	|	InSFC (String)			|leave it empty|
 	|	InWorkcenter (String)		|leave it empty|

-6. For the DMC "Retrieve_SFC_DC_Groups" service, define the input and output parameters as following.
+6. For the DM "Retrieve_SFC_DC_Groups" service, define the input and output parameters as following.

 	Input Parameter: